reflectivity/reflectivity.github.io/workshops/workshop_2024/index.md

 # the 6th Open Reflectometry Standards Organisation ORSO annual meeting

-Will take place on the 19th July at ILL/ESRF campus as a satellite to the [SXNS17 Conference](https://workshops.ill.fr/e/sxns17).
+Took place on the 19th July at ILL/ESRF campus as a satellite to the [SXNS17 Conference](https://workshops.ill.fr/e/sxns17).
-Physical attendance will require registration at SXNS, but we will additionally run some hybrid sessions for remote participants.

-* To register for **physical attendance (including SXNS17)** please register [here](https://workshops.ill.fr/event/393/registrations/209/)
-* To register for **remote access only** please  register [here](https://indico.esss.lu.se/event/3461)

-If you wish to attend the meeting but not participate in SXNS, please contact [tom](mailto:tom.arnold@ess.eu)

-The meeting is organised (including financial support) in association with:
+The meeting was organised (including financial support) in association with:

 ![image](DAPHNE4NFDI_logo_cut.jpg)

 The mission of [DAPHNE4NFDI](https://www.daphne4nfdi.de/english/index.php) is to make data from photon and neutron experiments "FAIR", thereby making scientific work more efficient and gaining more knowledge from the data.

-## Outline of planned agenda

-### 08:50-09:00 Opening Plenary

-The meeting will start at 08:50 with a short plenary in the ESRF Auditorium to explain how the parallel sessions will work.
+Unfortunately we were not able to record all of the sessions, but all available content from the meeting will be linked here:

+## Session details

 ## Morning Parallel Breakout Sessions